ygorsousa/rosbag_gen_utils/README.md

 In the current version, the package provides two nodes for rosbag generation:
 - `bag_from_images_hz`, which allows the generation from a sequence of image files with the given encoding type and frames per second;
 - `bag_from_bgr_depth_times`, which allows the generation from bgr images and depth images.
-The node uses the times typically contained in the image file names to calculate the frame rates.
-This solution was adapted to convert the sequences of image files from the [SUN3D](https://sun3d.cs.princeton.edu/) dataset, which provides times in the "id-time" pattern (eg.: 0000210-000007071876).
+The node uses the timestamps typically contained in the image file names to define the frame rates.
+This solution was adapted to convert the sequences of image files from the [SUN3D](https://sun3d.cs.princeton.edu/) dataset, which provides dot-free timestamps in the "id-timestamp" notation (eg.: 0000210-000007071876).
 You should customize the solution to suit your needs.

 Tested on Ubuntu 18.04 with ROS Melodic and Python 2.7, but it should work on other versions.